sosa3399/Powershell_C2/README.md

 Clone the repository and read the Installation.txt

 ### notes
-6 months ago more or less was not detected by Windows Deffender, it might have change, haven't had the oportunity to test it right now.
+6 months ago more or less was not detected by Windows Defender, it might have changed, haven't had the opportunity to test it right now.